Diversity, equity, and inclusion go hand-in-hand with talent optimization

 One such tool is The Predictive Index® Talent Optimization Maturity Model.
 It’s a short assessment that helps you measure your client’s competency in talent optimization.
 Based on your results, the tool isolates problem areas—and places for improvement.

-With this knowledge in tow, you can develop an action plan to better optimize your client’s talent—and foster a more diverse, inclusive workplace.
+With this knowledge in tow, you can develop an action plan to better optimize your client’s talent—and foster a more diverse, equal, and inclusive workplace.

 Nicole Smart is a Certified PI Partner and the founder of Smart EDI Solutions.
-Prior to starting her own business, Smart worked for both the NFL and the NCAA, where she oversaw a variety of diversity and inclusion initiatives.
+Prior to starting her own business, Smart worked for both the NFL and the NCAA, where she oversaw a variety of diversity, equity, and inclusion initiatives.